bioidiap/bob.bio.spear/doc/index.rst

   1. Preprocessing (Voice Activity Detection)
   2  Feature Extraction
   3. UBM Training and Projection (computation of sufficient statistics)
-  4. Subspace Training and Projection (for ISV, JFA and I-Vector modeling)
+  4. Subspace Training and Projection (for ISV and I-Vector modeling)
   5. Conditioning and Compensation (for I-Vector modeling)
   6. Client Model Enrollment
   7. Scoring and score normalization